 Residents are also required to spend four weeks in the emergency department to become familiar with the management of acute psychiatric presentations, as well has four weeks in the outpatient setting.
-Finally, all residents beginning the program who have not had previous experience working as a pharmacist at Memorial Regional Hospital will be required to complete four weeks of orientation.
+Finally, all residents beginning the program who have not had previous experience working as a pharmacist at MRH will be required to complete four weeks of orientation.
 The following remaining rotation options will be selected based upon the resident’s interest:

 - Substance abuse

 Each rotation is four weeks, but may be extended to eight if the resident has a strong interest in a particular area.
 Finally, core rotations may be extended or alternative rotations may be added depending on the resident’s future goals.